simsong/tcpflow/README.md

 ---------
 To compile for Linux

 Be sure you have the necessary precursors.
-For RedHat based distributions use following command to install them:

-    # yum -y install git gcc-c++ automake autoconf boost-devel cairo-devel libpcap-devel zlib-devel

-If you are working on a Debian based distribution use this:

-    # sudo apt-get install git gcc g++ automake autoconf libpcap-dev libboost-dev libssl-dev zlib1g-dev libcairo2-dev
+There are files in the root directory that will do this for you, depending on your host operating system:

+CONFIGURE_ARCH_17_8.sh
+CONFIGURE_FEDORA_18.sh
+CONFIGURE_FEDORA_26.sh
+CONFIGURE_UBUNTU_16_04.sh

+Depending on your OS, just:

+    # sudo bash CONFIGURE_<YOUROS>.sh

-Download the release from http://digitalcorpora.org/downloads/tcpflow/.
-Compile and install with:
+Once you have configured your OS, compile and install with:

     ./configure
     make